wraiford/ibgib/README.md

 # ibgib

+https://ibgib.space - atow you can check out the prototype in action

 This monorepo holds multiple projects building up a web3 DLT protocol for distributed, decentralized and inevitably sovereign computation.